Aaron-Yuen/real-time-weather-app/README.md

+# Currently, the APK file on Google Drive does not work.
+Thus, it is removed.

 # Simple Real-Time Weather App

 A cross-platform mobile app built with **React Native** and **Expo** for real-time weather, AI-generated weather facts, and cloud classification, powered by OpenWeather and Google's Gemini API.
 The backend is a **Flask** server that handles user management, push notifications, and AI integration.